How to Lubricate a Garage Door

 Products to Avoid When Lubricating Garage Doors

 As mentioned, WD-40 dries quickly and is not a good option for garage door applications.
 The same is true for household oils and other all-purpose lubricants.
-Mineral oils leave a gritty residue when they dry, which degrade parts they contact and attract dirt which can hinder
+Mineral oils leave a gritty residue when they dry, which degrade parts they contact and attract dirt which can lead to emergency garage door repairs.

 Tools and Materials You’ll Need